Echo Device Low Power Mode

 Low Power Mode reduces energy consumption on your Echo smart speaker or smart display when it's idle, except in certain situations.

 When an Echo smart speaker or smart display is idle, it seeks energy efficiency gains through a suite of Low Power Mode optimizations to reduce its energy consumption.
 You do not need to manually turn Low Power Mode on or off.
-Your device exits Low Power Mode when you interact with it, including when you use the wake word, press any button, step in front of the camera (Echo Show devices only, when camera shutter is open and device is not muted), step in front of the camera (Echo Show devices only, when the camera shutter is open and device is not muted), touch the display (Echo Show devices only), or change certain device settings using the Alexa app.
+Your device exits Low Power Mode when you interact with it, including when you use the wake word, press any button, step in front of the camera (Echo Show devices only, when camera shutter is open and device is not muted), touch the display (Echo Show devices only), or change certain device settings using the Alexa app.

 Certain features or use cases prevent your devices from entering Low Power Mode.
 These include: